English

 4. Build & Flash

 1. Long‑press the device’s reset button (about 2 seconds) until the internal green LED lights up, then release to enter download mode, waiting for flashing.
+The green LED turns off after the button is released, confirming that the device is in download mode.

 1. Run the following command to build and flash the program: